 \subsection{Model Bias}

-\textbf{Position Bias.} In the generative language modeling paradigm of recommendation systems, various information such as user behavior sequences and recommended candidates are input to the language model in the form of textual sequential descriptions, which can introduce some position biases inherent in the language model itself~\cite{lu2021fantastically}.
+\textbf{Position Bias.} In the generative language modeling paradigm of recommendation systems, various information such as user behavior sequences and recommended candidates are input to the language model in the form of textual sequential descriptions~\cite{harte2023leveraging}, which can introduce some position biases inherent in the language model itself~\cite{lu2022fantastically}.
 For example, the order of candidates affects the ranking results of LLM-based recommendation models, i.e., LLM often prioritizes the items in the top order.
-And the model usually cannot capture the behavior order of the sequence well.~\citeauthor{hou2022towards}~(\citeyear{hou2022towards}) used the random sampling-based bootstrapping to alleviate the position bias of candidates and emphasized the recently interacted items to enhance behavior order.
-However, these solutions are not adaptive enough, and more robust learning strategies are needed in the future.
+And the model usually cannot capture the behavior order of the sequence well.~\cite{hou2022towards} used the random sampling-based bootstrapping to alleviate the position bias of candidates and emphasized the recently interacted items to enhance behavior order.
+However, these solutions are not adaptive enough to adapt to different contexts, and more robust learning strategies are needed in the future.

 \textbf{Popularity Bias.} The ranking results of LLMs are influenced by the popularity levels of the candidates.
 Popular items, which are often extensively discussed and mentioned in the pre-training corpora of LLMs, tend to be ranked higher.
+This can lead to a lack of diversity in the responses and potentially marginalize less popular or minority viewpoints.
 Addressing this issue is challenging as it is closely tied to the composition of the pre-trained corpus.

-\textbf{Fairness Bias.} Pre-trained language models have exhibited fairness issues related to sensitive attributes~\cite{DBLP:journals/corr/abs-2305-07609}, which are influenced by the training data or the demographics of the individuals involved in certain task annotations~\cite{ferrara2023should}.
+\textbf{Fairness Bias.} Pre-trained language models have exhibited fairness issues related to sensitive attributes~\cite{DBLP:journals/corr/abs-2305-07609,DBLP:journals/corr/abs-2403-05668}, which are influenced by the training data or the demographics of the individuals involved in certain task annotations~\cite{ferrara2023should}.
 These fairness concerns can result in models making recommendations that assume users belong to a specific group, potentially leading to controversial issues when deployed commercially.
-One example is the bias in recommendation results caused by gender or race.
-Addressing these fairness issues is crucial to ensure equitable and unbiased recommendations.
+One example is the bias in recommendation results caused by gender or race~\cite{shen2023towards}.
+Addressing these fairness issues is crucial and necessary to ensure equitable and unbiased recommendations.